New Zealand and the Pacific

 Moving towards independence

-Although relations between New Zealand and Samoa improved after the 1935 election of a Labour government in New Zealand, Samoans came to treat the island's administration with disdain.
+Although relations between New Zealand and Western Samoa improved after the 1935 election of a Labour government in New Zealand, Samoans came to treat the island's administration with disdain.
 Samoan desire for independence remained strong, and was to benefit from the setting up of the United Nations and the New Zealand government’s concern for its international reputation.

 Plain speaking

 The UN trusteeship system, under which New Zealand governed Western Samoa, required governing countries to pay heed to the wishes of the indigenous people.
 The Samoans pushed for independence based on the Tongan model of indigenous control of internal matters, with foreign relations handled by a friendly colonial power.
-Believing that Samoa would not be satisfied with the Tongan solution in practice, the New Zealand government offered full independence with continuing support.
+Believing that Western Samoa would not be satisfied with the Tongan solution in practice, the New Zealand government offered full independence with continuing support.
 This approach, unusual at the time, enabled relatively rapid movement toward self-government.
-New Zealand would subsequently follow variations on this approach in the Cook Islands and Niue.
+New Zealand subsequently followed variations on this approach in Cook Islands and Niue.

 Samoan independence

-In 1962 Western Samoa became the first Pacific island state to regain its independence.
+In 1962, Western Samoa became the first Pacific island state to regain its independence.
 A new constitution was accompanied by a Treaty of Friendship that guaranteed New Zealand assistance in areas such as foreign affairs and defence.
 On 9 May 1961, 83% of voters had backed the constitution in a referendum supervised by the United Nations.

 In 1997 'Western' was dropped from the nation's name, and it became known as Samoa.